B2B series webinar:

 This webinar will help innovators and particularly those in virtual companies to ask questions and learn basic strategies and tactics to determine next steps in raising funds to sustain development.
 These will include the use of pitch decks and the identification of multiple funding platforms, including nondiluted government grants, private equity and co-licensing.

-This webinar features a panel discussion from seasoned serial entrepreneurs.
-Attendees will be able to submit questions in advance and during the session.
+This webinar features a panel discussion from seasoned serial entrepreneurs, plus Q&A from the live session.

 Adrienne Graves, PhD